royapakzad/multilingual_guardrail/README.md

 It is designed so that someone can:

 - Use **different LLM providers**: OpenAI, Gemini, Mistral
-- Use **different guardrails** fron mozilla.ai's any_guardrails: AnyLLM, Glider, FlowJudge
+- Use **different guardrails** from mozilla.ai's any_guardrails: AnyLLM, Glider, FlowJudge
 - Evaluate **one or more policies per run**, including *multilingual* policies (e.g. English + Farsi)
 - Get results in **CSV and JSON** for analysis